- Chocolate Hills Facts & Information

-The island province of Bohol in the Philippines may be smaller than its Visayan neighbors Cebu and Negros, but it doesn't fall short of stunning sights and activities, such as its famous Chocolate Hills.
+The island province of Bohol in the Philippines may be smaller than its Visayan neighbors Cebu and Negros which are home to some of the top tourist spots in Visayas and most beautiful islands in the Philippines, but it doesn't fall short of stunning sights and activities, such as its famous Chocolate Hills.

 Joining Chocolate Hills tours will treat you to a breathtaking view of a thousand beautiful cone-shaped hills stretched over 50 square kilometers of land across the towns of Carmen, Batuan, and Sagbayan.
-This is the tourist spot that put Bohol on the map, and that has baffled many geologists.
+This is the tourist spot that put Bohol on the map of top tourist destinations in the Philippines, and that has baffled many geologists.

-The majestic Chocolate Hills is one of the Philippines' most popular tourist attractions and is the top destination for Bohol tours.
+The majestic Chocolate Hills is one of the Philippines' most popular tourist attractions and is the top destination for Bohol tours aside from island hopping in the Philippines.
 It got its name from its strange yet unique formation and rich vegetation that turns into chocolate brown during the dry months, hence, the name.

 The Chocolate Hills is declared the Philippines' 3rd National Geological Monument and is dubbed as an Eight Wonder of the World.
 It won't take long before you realize why it's one of the must-visit destinations in the country once you see its scenic characteristics firsthand.
 These iconic hills are even featured in the 200 Philippine Peso bill.

 Complete your Bohol itinerary by visiting this world-famous geological wonder.
 Here's everything you need to know to plan your trip: